Atriplex cinerea: Description

 The discrete female flower in the leaf axil.

 Habitat

 Atriplex cinerea thrives in coastal environments.
 It is considered native to Victoria but naturalised in some parts of the state.
 It is highly tolerant of salt (being a halophyte) and when compared to other coastal species, e.g. Banksia integrifolia, Leptospermum laevigatum, Melaleuca lanceolata, this plant is often located closest to the sea, in the harshest of conditions.
-It is able to colonising sand dunes despite the prevailing winds and sea spray.
+It is able to colonise sand dunes despite the prevailing winds and sea spray.
 The soils on which it grows are nutrient poor and can be highly alkaline (where sand is composed of calcium carbonate).
 Survival in this environment is possible due to numerous adaptations, including epidermal bladder cells that can sequester the salt from vascular tissue/their interior, and C4 photosynthesis, present in many species of the genus Atriplex.